josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 fi
 ```

-Finally it is time to start kismet (in my case as the non root user josevnz):
+Finally, it is time to start kismet (in my case as the non-root user josevnz):

 ```shell=
 # If you know which interface is the one in monitoring mode, then